RepoForks/dispatcher/README.md

 });
 ```

-Pick single or multiple images from gallery:
+Pick single or multiple images from gallery in `Activity` or `Fragment`:

 ```java
 ImagePicker.pickGallery(MainActivity.this, new ImagePicker.OnGalleryResultListener() {